user163/Ed25519-from-the-scratch/README.md

 # Ed25519-from-the-scratch

 Implementation of the different parts of Ed25519.
-This Python implementation is not intended for a real world application, but to illustrate the different parts of Ed25519 and their interaction.
+This Python implementation is not intended for a real world application, but to illustrate the different pieces of Ed25519 and how they interact.

 Ed25519 is described in [RFC 8032][4].